 Why are there so many wildflowers in the Smoky Mountains?

 There are many reasons for this incredible plant diversity: geography, geological history, climatic changes, habitat diversity, and conservation.

 The Southern Appalachians are one of the temperate zone’s hot spots for plants.
 The climate changes during the last Ice Age were a great contributor to the plant diversity found in the Smokies.
 In the last Ice Age, the glacial ice did not cover the peaks of the Southern Appalachians and some plant species didn’t became extinct.
 In fact, some of the species found at higher elevations have been here for tens of thousands of years.

 The change in elevation within the park is another factor contributing to the great plant diversity found within the Smokies.
 From 850 feet to 6,643 at its highest point in Clingmans Dome, the different climates found at different heights, together with different topographic features have helped create the perfect habitats for so many plants.

 If you are looking for a wildflower book, we recommend the Wildflowers of the Smokies from the Great Smoky Mountains Association.
-It is not available on Amazon, but you can find it at the Visitor Centers.
 This book is small enough to carry while backpacking, and it is organized incredibly well (by colors of flowers).

 3) Light Up Little Bug!